ska-telescope/developer.skatelescope.org/src/tools/codeguides/cplusplus-codeguide.rst

 The Image
 """""""""
-We recommend building using the cpp_base image that we have developed and stored in the image repository.
+We recommend building using the cpp_base image that we have developed [LINK NEEDED] and stored in the image repository.
 This, or an image derived from it contains all the tools required to operate this CI pipeline and you should avoid the pain of installing and configuring system tools.

+CMake
+"""""""""""""""""""
+* Use CMake for builds.
+* Out-of-source builds are required.
+* Use the same CMake version within the same repository.
+* Do not hardcode absolute paths in software.
+* Relative paths external to the build must be configured at build time - use config files if you need to.

 CMake for Beginners
 """""""""""""""""""